nitin42/terminal-in-react/README.md

   <img src="http://g.recordit.co/ZYeUKmbANQ.gif"/>
 </p>

-Also,
+## What's more ?

-* Animations
+* will support images, gifs
-* Prettifying the console output
+* animations
-* and much more (or suggest me something)
+* prettifying the console output

 Follow me on Twitter [@NTulswani](https://twitter.com/NTulswani) for new updates and progress 😄